xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     The term 'set of variables' SOV shall stand for the set of all variables which are relevant to the investigated behavior.

+The variables of an SOV evolve along state transitions.
+Not all variables may be necessary in all states.
+For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that variable.
+Let the state specific set of variables SOV(i) be defined.

+DEFINITION: SOV(i) -- The state specific required set of variables.

+    The set of variables SOV(i) in state 'i' contains all variables which are required to satisfy the requirements of all successor states of state 'i'.

+As a direct consequence, the 'SOV(i)' for each state can be determined by *back-propagation* of needs.
+A state or terminal which requires a specific variable tags all of its predecessor states with this requirement.
+That is, if a state 'k' requires a variable 'x' than 'x is element of SOV(i)' for all 'i' in the set of states that lead to 'k'.

 A state machine changes variables of the SOV.
 These changes are consequences of operations that happen in states.
 Let an 'action' be defined as follows.